 The owner’s deck foyer features glass work by DKT Artworks

 From the time she was designed in 2007 to her delivery in 2011, it took four years to create Valerie, which is typical of a yacht of this magnitude.
 But there is no wait now.
-Valerie, for sale exclusively via Dynamiq Sales & Charter, is ready for her next adventure immediately.
+Valerie, for sale and charter exclusively via Dynamiq Sales & Charter, is ready for her next adventure immediately.